 Orange Twists

 These are fantastic made with salted Kerrygold Irish butter!
 It works to make up the full recipe of sweet dough but use only half at a time, refrigerating the other portion for a few days.
-If using half the dough, roll out to an 18x9-inch rectangle and cut into 9 rolls.
+If using half the dough, roll out to an 9x12-inch rectangle (or 9x9 square is fine, because the dough tends to pull a bit when folding it over the filling) and cut into 9 rolls.
 Also works well with a nut filling: grind 4 ounces of nuts and add to ¼ cup sugar.
 Half of the dough also works perfectly with the King Arthur Flour bun pan.
 Roll into a 16x8-inch rectangle, add filling, roll, and cut into 6 slices.
 Let rise 45-60 minutes, and brush with egg wash.
 Bake at 375°F for about 16 minutes (I raise the rack up one from where I usually have it so the bottoms don’t burn), tenting with foil if browning too quickly.
 This also works well with apricot lekvar as a filling; in that case I twist the buns as I do the cardamom buns.

 Ingredients